LidiaKovac/color-contrast-sass/readme.md

 ## Contributing

+You are free and encouraged to contribute or open an issue.
+The purpose of this library is not to show off but to offer a tool.
+The more people contribute to making it usable, the better!

 1. Fork the repository
 2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Test your changes with `npm test`
-4. Commit your changes (`git commit -m 'Add amazing feature'`)
+3. Commit your changes (`git commit -m 'Add amazing feature'`)
-5. Push to the branch (`git push origin feature/amazing-feature`)
+4. Push to the branch (`git push origin feature/amazing-feature`)
-6. Open a Pull Request
+5. Open a Pull Request

 ## License